In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 CRA configures Webpack to use ECMAScript module syntax for exports and imports.

-Normally, Node.js interprets files with the JS extension as CommonJS modules.
-Projects that use ECMAScript modules are expected to use the MJS extension, or alternatively, to add:
+Normally, Node.js interprets files with the .js extension as CommonJS modules.
+Projects that use ECMAScript modules are expected to use .mjs, or alternatively, to add:

 "type": "module"